-Dermatological problems are often extremely frustrating, requiring a unique combination of vigilant care and the latest technology.
-At LIVS our principles of compassion and technology combine to bring you and your pet the best specialty care available.
+Dermatological problems are often extremely frustrating, requiring a unique combination of vigilant care and state-of-the-art technology.
+At LIVS our principles of compassion and technology combine to bring you and your pet exceptional specialty care.
 We value the human-animal bond, and strive to enrich the lives of our clients and animal companions.
 Our goal is to provide you with individual attention while addressing your pet's medical needs.
 Skin disease is unfortunately common in dogs and cats and dealing with the various causative disorders can be very frustrating for pet owners and family veterinarians.
 The Dermatology Department at LIVS is dedicated to diagnosing and effectively treating all manner of skin disease in companion animals.
-Dr. Rada Panich (board-certified veterinary dermatologist) is the most experienced veterinary dermatologist on Long Island and was the first in her specialty to start practicing on Long Island.
-In addition to Dr. Panich, the Dermatology Department is staffed by specially-trained technicians.
+Dr. Rada Panich is a skilled, talented and experienced Board Certified Veterinary Dermatologist.
+Her team consists of specially trained technicians that are experienced in assisting with complex dermatological cases.

 There are hundreds of different skin diseases currently recognized in the dog and cat.
 Many of these diseases look very much alike, with only subtle differences in clinical picture and historical backgrounds.
 Our dermatologist, Dr. Panich, ACVD is trained to focus on these differences and pursue a direct and cost-effective diagnostic work-up.